Frequently Asked Questions

-If you have any suggestion or reccomendations, please share with us through email at firstname.lastname@example.org
+If you have any suggestion or recommendations, please share with us through email at email@example.com

 What is the “Crown Settlement Process”?

-Te Whakaeetanga hapu have agreed to work together because we share common ancestry, values and a vision of Hapu Rangatiratanga.
-The Crown is represented by the New Zealand Government and Te Arawhiti is the Government’s lead agency established to progress the settlement of historical grievances with all iwi.
+Our hapū is part of Te Whakaeetanga Alliance and the Crown is represented by the New Zealand Government and Te Arawhiti is the Government’s lead agency established to progress the settlement of historical grievances with all iwi.

 A settlement can give 3 kinds of redress to the claimant group.